-I’m a software engineer with almost 40 years of professional software development experience.
-Working initially with UNIX operating system internals, then working on a broad range of network and operating system related applications built on a variety of Unices.
+I’m a software engineer with over 40 years of professional software development experience.
+Working with UNIX operating system internals, and a broad range of network and operating system related applications built on a variety of Unices.
 I live in Sydney, Australia.

 My interests primarily are operating systems, network systems, infrastructure design, software quality management, software security and risks.